 Black Cow Candy Bar

-Black cow candy bar a delicious caramel bar covered in chocolate.
-Black is now a candy bar rather than a sucker a favorite nostalgic candy from the past.
+Black cow candy bar a delicious caramel and chocolate bar.
+Black cow is now a candy bar rather than a sucker a favorite nostalgic candy from the past.

 Remember the black cow sucker?
 When talking with our customers about their favorite nostalgic candy from the past the black cow suckers were one of the items that always came up.

 You May Also Enjoy These